consumet/consumet.ts/README.md

 * [Examples](https://github.com/consumet/extentions/tree/master/examples)
 * [Provider Status](https://github.com/consumet/providers-status/blob/main/README.md)

+## Source Request
+Make a new issue with the label `Source Request` And the name of the source next to it, as well as a link to the source in the body paragraph.

 ## Contributing to Consumet Extensions
 Check out [contributing guide](https://github.com/consumet/extentions/blob/master/CONTRIBUTING.md) to get an overview of Consumet Extensions development.